 It’s typically between 5:30 and 6:00 a.m. when I most often wake, whether to morning sunlight or remaining darkness of night.
 First, when able, I journal privately to catch morning insights that have grown naturally through night sleep.
 Sometimes dreams.
 Second, even if just for five minutes, but more typically 20, mediation.
 My body, my mind, and my heart need to know this spaciousness, particularly in the busiest of times.
 I continue to learn that I can’t take people to spaciousness in their work if I don’t know it in me.
 Third, writing.
 Because that’s how I particularly find more of the inner that helps make sense of the outer.
 It’s practice.

 I post insights on my daily blog, Human to Human.
 It’s journalling and learning in public, Monday through Thursday, in which I post current learnings (taking sporadic weeks off to write longer pieces or to rest).
 Posts are 300-500 words, often with photos, intended to be read in five minutes and inspire reflection, individually and communally, on varied aspects of participative leadership practices, insights, and human to human depth.
 You can signup to received new posts by email.

 I also enjoy writing articles, thought papers, poems and the reflection that is participating in conversational podcasts.
 More on My Articles & Newsletters.
 More on My Podcasts and Videos.
 More on My Poems.

-In March 2020 I published A Cadence of Despair: Poems and Reflections on Heartbreak, Loss and Renewal.
+Previously (March 2020) I published A Cadence of Despair: Poems and Reflections on Heartbreak, Loss and Renewal.
 This isn’t a book about facilitation.
 Rather, it is a book about coming into relationship with despair, including some of my experience with descent and ascent.
 It’s highly personal material that maps the personal to the universal.